zackforbing/ruby-submissions/1406/07_self_directed_project/tim_proctor.markdown

 I would use OAuth for Twitter and Amazon but not sure if there is this information on Data.gov or if it lives at the local level.

+## Idea: 4

+### TellMeWhen

+[If this project gets selected, put **SELECTED** here]

+#### Pitch

+Want to stay current on child safety related recalls but don't have the time?

+#### Description

+TellMeWhen will give those that sign-up a text message alert when a recall has been updated.

+#### Target Audience

+Parents

+#### Integrations

+OAuth: Twitter/Amazon
+Twilio: Text Notification
+Data.gov: source is in xml: http://www.cpsc.gov/cpscpub/prerel/prerelchild.xml